t413/SinglePaged/README.md

 - `cd` into your project on the command line
 - use `git remote add singlepage git@github.com:t413/SinglePaged.git` to get access to this repository.
-- use `git pull singlepage` to pull the remote branch
+- use `git fetch singlepage publish:gh-pages` to fetch the remote branch
-- use `git branch --set-upstream gh-pages singlepage/gh-pages; git checkout gh-pages;` This creates and checks out an orphan branch called gh-pages that tracks the original and lets you make changes.
+- use `git branch --set-upstream gh-pages singlepage/publish && git checkout gh-pages;` This creates and checks out an orphan branch called gh-pages that tracks the original and lets you make changes.
-- **Important** Run `git rm _posts/*; commit -m "Removing example posts";` This will prevent any future updates to those articles creating conflicts when they're updated.
-- Edit your _config.yml file
- * change the title, keywords, and description
- * edit, remove, or add colors.
-(These are referenced by name later in each section post.)
-- Create some _posts/ md files, these show up as sections
-- When you run `git push gh-pages:origin/gh-pages` it'll be live at *username.github.io/repositoryName*
+- When you run `git push gh-pages:origin/gh-pages` it'll be live at *yourusername.github.io/repositoryName*

 Now hop over to [Usage](#usage) to get it running with your own stuff!

+**When you publish changes use `git push -u origin gh-pages`**